vippsas/vipps-developers/contact.md

 ## We help with technical issues

-First of all: Vipps Integration helps with _technical_ issues, such as questions about using our APIs.
-For general inquiries, please use the [Contact us](https://www.vipps.no/privat/kontakt-oss) form on vipps.no, and if you have suggestions for improvements to Vipps products, please use [this form](https://www.vipps.no/tips-og-tilbakemeldinger).
+We help with _technical_ issues, such as questions about using our APIs.
+For general inquiries, please use the
+[contact us](https://www.vipps.no/privat/kontakt-oss) form on vipps.no,
+and if you have suggestions for improvements to Vipps products, please use [this form](https://www.vipps.no/tips-og-tilbakemeldinger).